Aged care means assessment 065-09000000

 When an 'anytime' opt in is chosen by the care recipient, their accommodation costs remain unchanged as the resident status is determined at the date of entry.

-Care recipients who are outside of care (other than on approved leave) for more than 28 days after leaving their former home or residential aged care service are automatically subject to post 1 July 2014 assessment rules if they later re-enter care depending on their grandparenting status.
+Care recipients who are outside of care (other than on approved leave) for more than 28 days after leaving their former home or residential aged care service may be automatically subject to post 1 November 2025 assessment rules if they later re-enter care depending on their grandparenting status.

 Once the care recipient has opted in, they cannot choose to return to their former fee arrangements.
-For more information see Opting into the post 1 July 2014 aged care means assessment arrangements.
+For more details see Opting into the post 1 November 2025 aged care means assessment arrangements.

 Opting in for Support at Home